Collecting the Patek Philippe Perpetual Calendar 3940

 • The Sigma “σ SWISS σ” label is printed below the dotted minute marker

 • Solid caseback or special-request display caseback.
-Towards the latter part of the Second Series production, Patek began offering the Ref.
+Towards the later part of the Second Series production, Patek began offering the Ref.
 3940 with a display caseback along with an additional solid caseback in the box.
 The platinum versions are the exception as those were only offered with solid casebacks.

 • Beveled sunken subdials at 3 and 9 o’clock.
 Month and day are printed on the beveled slope while leap year and day/night indicators are printed in the recesses